 - Season the Polish salad with salt and pepper.

 - Put the Polish salad to the fridge and eat when it's cold.

-If you want the salad to be more healthy, you can use 5 tablespoons of mayonnaise and 5 tablespoons of Greek yoghurt.
+- If you want the salad to be more healthy, you can use 5 tablespoons of mayonnaise and 5 tablespoons of Greek yogurt.

 Pin For Later:

-Did you like this Polish potato salad recipe?
+Did you like this Polish salad recipe?
 Let us know in the comments below!